lava-nc/lava-nc.github.io/_sources/dnf.rst.txt

 #.
 Forward connectivity to connect multiple DNFs
 #.
 Structured input from spike generators

+Running DNF architectures

+#.
+On CPU (Python simulation)
+#.
+On Loihi 2

 Examples demonstrating basic DNF regimes and instabilities

 #.
 Detection of input
 #.
 Selection of input
 #.
 Working memory of input
 #.
-Neural oscillator

-Infrastructure

-#.
-Sensor and data input/output
-#.
-Plotting
+Relational networks

 Example